 Whether you’re heading out for a day of hunting, ice fishing, or enjoying the solitude of a winter trail, a good thermos can make even the coldest of days feel enjoyable.
 Legacy vessels like the Stanley Classic Legendary have been doing it for more than a century now, but even modern budget options like the Thermos Stainless King can hold heat for hours.

-Our experts have toted close to 20 different thermoses over 3 years, taking them out everywhere from early-morning salmon excursions in the Puget Sound to elk hunts in the high country of Colorado, and have settled on these as the best of the best.
+Our experts have tested close to 20 different thermoses over the past three years, taking them out everywhere from early-morning salmon excursions in the Puget Sound to elk hunts in the high country of Colorado, and have settled on these as the best of the best.
 Scroll through to see all of our recommended thermoses for any autumn morning.
-We’ve also compiled an in-depth Buyer’s Guide and Price & Value section to break down just what makes a good thermos tick.
-And finally, use our Comparison Chart to go apples to apples on your next thermos.

 Stanley Classic Legendary Bottle